bw0123/happy-health/README.md

 There was not a lot of data on other health problems seniors had.

 ## Solution
-We limited the health problem to heart-related problems for seniors because they have more stable data
+We limited the health problem to heart-related problems for seniors because they have more stable data.

 ## What we learned
 * Collaboration